Oh Yes Son, They're Talking To You: 20 Years Of 'No Scrubs'

 This story is part of American Anthem, a yearlong series on songs that rouse, unite, celebrate and call to action.
 Find more at NPR.org/Anthem.

 In 1998, songwriter Kandi Burruss — on hiatus from her R&B group, Xscape — took a drive around Atlanta with a girlfriend, looking for inspiration.
-In the car, Burruss was playing tracks she'd gotten from fellow songwriter, Kevin "She'kspere" Briggs, a few days earlier.
+In the car, Burruss was playing tracks she'd gotten from a fellow songwriter, Kevin "She'kspere" Briggs, a few days earlier.

 "No lyrics, no melody, just the music," Burruss says.
 "I always like to listen to tracks in my car because I come up with my best ideas when I'm driving."